videoDAC/android/README.md

 The template must be configured with the following:

-- App name, e.g. "Acme TV Channel"
+- App name, e.g. "Acme Pay-As-You-Go Livestream Player App"
-- Pay-to address, i.e. where you would like the app
+- "Pay-to" address, i.e. where you would like the app to send payments to
 - Network, from rinkeby, goerli, ropsten, kovan, mainnet, or a custom RPC URL
 - Price-per-minute in network's native ETH
 - `STREAM_URL` which is the stream of `hls` video content which the app should play